 #3 – Brothers: A Tale of Two Sons

 Brothers is short single player co-op game that is a perfect example of games being used as a medium of expression.
 The story revolves around two brothers who hope to save their ailing father.
 The player controls both the brothers at the same time, using them to navigate through and solve various levels.
 At three hours it’s not one of the longest games, but it tells a very moving and touching story using no cut scenes or voice acting.
 Definitely a very compelling title, this.

 #4 – Gunpoint

 [quote_left] A well crafted title that combines stealth and puzzle solving [/quote_left]

 Gunpoint is a well crafted title that combines stealth and puzzle solving aspects masterfully.
-The player must use the various abilities of freelance spy Richard Conway to navigate through various levels while avoiding being detected.
+In Indie games like this, the player must use the various abilities of freelance spy Richard Conway to navigate through various levels while avoiding being detected.
 A hallmark feature of this game is the “crosslink” tool which basically allows the user to rewire any component of the level at will, which allows for a unique puzzle solving experience.
 The 2D art style and the film noire music which turns slightly techno when you use the crosslink tool gives a slightly modern-esque feel to an otherwise retro style game.

 This was a look at a few titles we thought are worth any gamer’s attention.
 All titles are available on all major platforms including PC, Xbox 360 and PS3.
 You can get them online as digital downloads.
 These games are proof that although the marquee titles may sometimes disappoint and fail to capture your imagination by churning out iterative updates year after year, this is truly a great time to be a gamer!